xingyuli/dls/docs/performance_test_writeManyLogs.md

   - Test specific timestamp ranges (e.g., last 1,000 entries) to assess read performance for typical queries.

 ## Conclusion
-The `writeManyLogs` test shows progress, with V6 (Zig 0.15.1) achieving ~122–129 µs/write and ~12.0–12.4 µs/read at 100k entries, a ~2x write and ~15x read improvement over V4.
-Compared to V5 (~114–122 µs/write, ~29–30 µs/read), V6 writes are ~3–9% slower, but reads are ~2.4x faster, likely due to Zig 0.15.1 optimizations.
+The `writeManyLogs` test shows progress, with V7 achieving ~266 µs/write and ~12.2 µs/read at 100k entries, a 110% write slowdown from V6 but with 75% fewer files.
+Compared to V6 (~122–129 µs/write, ~12.0–12.4 µs/read), V7's reads are stable, and the ratio improves to 21.72.
 V1 (~58 µs/write, ~0.11 µs/read at 10k) and V2 (~115 µs/write, ~0.11 µs/read at 10k) provide single-threaded baselines.
-V6’s ~10:1 write:read ratio meets the target, but read performance (1.2–1.24 s) requires sparse indexing (Week 8).
+V7’s ~21.72:1 write:read ratio meets the target, but read performance (1.23 s) requires sparse indexing (Week 8).
 These results guide Week 6 optimizations (timestamp support, WAL checkpointing).

-**Tested on**: 2025-10-15
+**Tested on**: November 04, 2025